hypo69/hypo/docs/gemini/set 0/en/consultant/src/utils/README.md

 -   Included example usages in the module docstring for clarity.
 -   Improved the documentation format to follow Sphinx style.
 -   Replaced any vague terms like "get" with more descriptive ones like "loading" or "retrieving".
-- Added a rudimentary error handling mechanism to the `load_json_file` function to demonstrate proper error handling.
+- Added a rudimentary error handling mechanism to the `load_json_file` function to demonStarte proper error handling.
 - Removed sections that were outside the scope of code checking (e.g., installation instructions, license, wiki links).

 ```